Code-Institute-Submissions/Discover-Malta/README.md

 * [Hover:CSS](https://ianlunn.github.io/Hover/) classes have been added to my own CSS file for additional styling.
 * [Bootstrap](https://getbootstrap.com/) classes have been used throughout this site.
+* [Google Places API](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-multiple-countries) "Places Autocomplete Restricted To Multiple Countries" example was used as a template for my search.js file.
+I changed some of the code to suit what I needed.

 ### Content: